KevinSCLin/Kevin-Vlad-Test-Docs/docs/Excel-VBA-custom-table-headers.md

 4. Repeat steps 1, 2, and 3 above to implement the row label macro

 ---
+### How to user the macro
+1. Activate the **create column labels** macro by click on the button named after it.
+2. Enter the prefix in the message box titled Please enter the prefix (Leave empty if none).
+Click OK to continue.
+3. Enter the postfix in the message box

 ### Benefits of using macro
 You can save a lot of time.

+---

 ### Troubleshooting
 1. Did Excel disable macros upon opening a macro-enabled spreadsheet?